A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Full Data Approaches

 Using $\widehat{\text{KL}}(\y,\zb)$ in \eqref{eq:like_fd}, \cite{jiang2018approximate} compares this approach against other ABC approaches based on both full data distances, such as the Wasserstein, and based on automatic summary statistics \textit{a la} \cite{fearnhead2012constructing}.
 The results suggest that ABC-inference based on the KL divergence can outperform other measures when the model is correctly specified, and when the data is iid, at least in relatively small samples.\footnote{Across all the simulated examples considered in \cite{jiang2018approximate} the sample size used for analysis was no greater than $n=500$.}

-While useful, the approach of Jiang et al. (2018) is only valid for absolutely continuous distributions, and is not applicable for discrete or mixed data.
+While useful, the approach of \citet{jiang2018approximate} is only valid for absolutely continuous distributions, and is not applicable for discrete or mixed data.
 In such cases, and if one still wishes to use something like the KL divergence to conduct ABC, one can instead use the approach proposed by \cite{Turner2014}.

 While the approach of \cite{jiang2018approximate} approximates the KL divergence directly, the approach of \cite{Turner2014} essentially constructs a simulated estimator of the likelihood, for every proposed value of $\theta$, and then evaluates the observed sample at this likelihood estimate.
 As such, this approach is not strictly speaking an ABC approach, but remains a likelihood-free method.